Geonkick-Synthesizer/geonkick/README.md

 Geonkick is a synthesizer that can synthesize elements of percussion.
-The most basic examples are: kicks, snares, hit-hats, shakers, claps, sticks.
+The most basic examples are: kicks, snares, hit-hats, shakers, claps.
 Also, it can play samples.

-Author: Yuri Nistor
+Author: Iurie Nistor

 License: GPLv3

-Version: 1.10
+Version: 1.10.0

 If you have an idea about a feature or found an issue, please, submit it:

 * on [GitLab](https://gitlab.com/geontime/geonkick/issues)
 * on [GitHub](https://github.com/geontime/geonkick/issues)
-* or just send a message to iurie@geontime.com

 ![Screenshot](data/screenshot.png)